michrome/test-on-branch/README.md

 - When a new git branch is delted (e.g. on PR merge), the GitHub integration does the following.
   - Deletes thew **Neon branch** associuated with the git branch.
-  - Deltes the GitHub environment and its variables associated with the deleted branch
+  - Deletes the GitHub environment and its variables associated with the deleted branch

 ### Changing the Neon primary branch